By Colin Scott© (Nov 1998)

 Infertility appears to be a problem with this species.
 At one time, I had 7 or 8 pairs producing 60-80 eggs a year, but almost all were infertile.

 George Smith told me how he had seen a Cinnamon Cobalt-wing being kept as a pet in a native camp in Brazil.

-When I wrote my last article on Canary-wings in the October 1995 Parrot Society Magazine, I stated that despite the many thousands that have been imported over the years, there was probably only one breeding pair in this county.
-Well, that pair is still going strong having reared 22 chicks
+When I wrote my last article on Canary-wings in the October 1995 Parrot Society Magazine, I stated that despite the many thousands that have been imported over the years, there was probably only one breeding pair in this country.
+Well, that pair is still going strong having reared 22 chicks.

-They almost always use arboreal termites nests and rear up to eight chicks per clutch.
-A Blue mutation Tovi Parakeet was seen in a wild flock in Mexico several years ago
+They almost always use arboreal termite nests and rear up to eight chicks per clutch.
+A Blue mutation Tovi Parakeet was seen in a wild flock in Mexico several years ago.

 The first European breeding occurred in Vienna in 1873.
 In the USA, Mr & Mrs V Wright bred Tovis from 1934 - 1940 in a large colony of over 50 birds.
 Colin MacLean-Haxton from the Isle of Skye probably had the first UK breeding in 1988 when he parent-reared 2 chicks.

 Alan Moss told me how he used to breed Tovis in 18 inch (46 cm) square by 6 feet (1.8 metre) long indoor cages in a frost free bird room, as he felt that they were not that hardy.
 Despite what appears to be a sparse diet of sunflower and apple, his birds always laid at least 5, and up to 9 eggs, all of which hatched and were reared.
 Egg food was provided when chicks were in the box.
 Alan found that the cock did most of the feeding and when one of his breeding cocks escaped, the chicks had to be hand reared as the hen would not feed them.